Optimization is making something as perfect or effective as possible

 We’ve been talking a lot about social proof.
-But, that’s because it works, and because it’s so easy to implement.
+But, that’s because it works and because it’s so easy to implement.
 You can add user reviews, testimonials or even case studies.
-Even just by adding a name, photo or the location of the customer you can stregthen the effect of already existing social proof.
+Even just by adding a name, photo or the location of the customer you can strengthen the effect of already existing social proof.
 Customers are more likely to trust it the more believable and real that it feels.
-Show stock messages, show how many people are viewing a product, show who recently purchased something.
+Show stock messages show how many people are viewing a product, show who recently purchased something.
 All of these tactics help increase social proof and hopefully increase your conversion rates.

 So, what are you waiting for?
 Optimize your site now and consider how users feel upon arriving at your site.
 Are things easy to use?
 Are you nudging them towards the action you want them to complete?
 Is their experience optimized for simplicity and easy of use?
 If not, now you’re armed with the knowledge to fix these things and make the customer experience the best it can be.
 And as a result, that’ll mean increased conversions for you!